tagview/arcanist-extensions/README.md

 }
 ```

 You can also define some specific configuration for each engine.
-Below is an example that uses two [`TapTestEngines`](#tap_test_engines) with different commands:
+Below is an example that uses two [`TAPTestEngines`](#tap_test_engines) with different commands:

 ```json
 {